-Enable the Extras repositoryAs root, run the following command to subscribe your system to the repository containing the Preupgrade Assistant.If your system receives updates from Red Hat Subscription Management:
+Enable the Extras repositoryAs root, enter the following command to subscribe your system to the repository containing the Preupgrade Assistant.If your system receives updates from Red Hat Subscription Management:

 # subscription-manager repos --enable rhel-6-server-extras-rpms

-Install the toolAs root, run the following command to install all the Preupgrade Assistant packages.
+Install the toolAs root, enter the following command to install all the Preupgrade Assistant packages.

 # yum -y install preupgrade-assistant preupgrade-assistant-el6toel7